-- After 15 minutes reduce heat to 325 and continue to roast for approximately 2 hours or until internal temperature on the outside of the racks has reached 160 degrees.
+- After 15 minutes reduce heat to 325 and continue to roast for approximately 2 hours or until internal temperature on the outside chops of the racks has reached 160 degrees for well done, 150 degrees for medium.
 This will ensure the outside cuts of the pork are done while the center cuts are not cooked quite as much.

 - Remove the rack from the oven, placing on a cutting board and allow to rest for 10 minutes before slicing the meat.
 This will allow all the juices to remain in the rack, rather than have them run all over the plate, making the meat dry.

 - While the rack is resting, place 2 cups of water in the roasting pan and place on the oven and with a spoon loosen all the baked-in meat scraps from the pan, making your pan gravy.